PolinaPrem/chat_client/README.md

 # Realtime Chat Application

-This is a basic realtime chat application demonstrating communication using WebSockets.
+This is a realtime chat application demonstrating communication using WebSockets.
 Fake incoming messages + reply field

 ## Instructions to Run
 1.  **Copy this directory** to your local machine.